 - Reading specialist; or

 - Any other field that has been identified as high-need by the federal government, a state government, or a local education agency, and that is included in the Department’s annual Teacher Shortage Area Nationwide Listing (Nationwide Listing).
-If you are planning to teach in a high-need field that is included in the Nationwide Listing, that field must be listed for the state where you teach either:

 - During any award year in which you receive a TEACH Grant, even if that field is no longer designated as high-need when you begin teaching.